isomerpages/nlb-biblioasia/articles-archive/features/_posts/2020-02-21-post-snakes-tigers-and-cannibals-ida-pfeiffers-travels-in-southeast-asia.md

 [^12]:Pfeiffer, 1855, vol. I, p.
 51.
 [^13]:Pfeiffer, 1855, vol. I, p.
 51.
 [^14]:Pfeiffer, 1855, vol. I, p.
 52.
 [^15]:Wallace, A.R.
 (1869). *The Malay archipelago: The land of the orang-utan, and the bird of paradise: A narrative of travel, with studies of man and nature* (vol. II, p.
 37).
 London: Macmillan & Co.
 Retrieved from Internet Archive website.
-Also See van Wyhe, J. (Ed.).
+Also see van Wyhe, J. (Ed.).
 (2014). [*The annotated Malay Archipelago by Alfred Russel Wallace*](http://eservice.nlb.gov.sg/itemholding_s.aspx?bid=200350257) (p.
 86).
 Singapore: NUS Press.
 (Call no.: RSING 959.8 ANN); van Wyhe, J. (2013). [*Dispelling the darkness: Voyage in the Malay Archipelago and the discovery of evolution by Wallace and Darwin*](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=200148899) (pp. 83–86).
 Singapore: World Scientific Publishing.
 (Call no.: R 576.82092 VAN)
 [^16]:Pfeiffer, 1855, vol. I, p.
 51.
 [^17]:Quoted in Riedl-Dorn, C. (2001).
 Ida Pfeiffer (pp. 265–269).
 In W. Seipel (Ed.), *Die Entdeckung der Welt.
 Die Welt der Entdeckungen Österreichische Forscher, Sammler, Abenteurer*.
 Vienna: Skira.
 (Not available in NLB holdings)
 [^18]:NParks Flora & Fauna web.
 (2019). *Gryllotalpa fulvipes (Saussure, 1877)*.
 Retrieved from Flora & Fauna Web.